citusdata/citus_docs/dist_tables/ddl.rst

   SELECT create_distributed_table('A', 'foo', colocate_with => 'none');

-To co-locate a number of tables, create one in its own group, then add the others.
+To co-locate a number of tables, distribute one and then put the others into its co-location group.
 For example:

 .. code-block:: postgresql

-  -- start a new group
+  -- distribute stores
-  SELECT create_distributed_table('stores', 'store_id', colocate_with => 'none');
+  SELECT create_distributed_table('stores', 'store_id');

   -- add to the same group as stores
   SELECT create_distributed_table('orders', 'store_id', colocate_with => 'stores');